 The 60th anniversary of the Russian Revolution has been celebrated in Moscow by a huge military parade through Red Square.

-The 60th anniversary of the Russian Revolution has been celebrated in Moscow by a huge military parade through Red Square.
+Background: The 60th anniversary of the Russian Revolution has been celebrated in Moscow by a huge military parade through Red Square.
 Held in extremely cold weather on Monday 7 November, the parade included tanks not seen before by Western observers and a display of the Soviet Union's latest missiles.
 Before the parade began, the Soviet Defence Minister Marshall Ustinov said the Soviet Union would continue to strengthen its forces because "imperialist circles were striving to obstruct detente."

 SYNOPSIS: Soviet President Leonid Brezhnev and other members of the Politburo reviewed the troops and vehicles on display from their traditional post on Lenin's marbel mausoleum.